 Digital innovators are changing the face of marketing for fashion retail brands.
 Be it using Twitter to tell a story or crowdsourcing content on Instagram, more brands are shifting their focus toward integrated marketing campaigns that allow them to generate buzz around new products and strut their stuff–both offline and online.
 Social media presents marketers with a unique opportunity to connect with their target audience, build a consistent brand image across channels, and generate more sales.

-With 78% of internet users researching products online, digital marketing (especially social media marketing) has become a necessity rather than an indulgence.
+With 78% of internet users researching products online and 66% of businesses using an effective online marketing strategy, digital marketing (especially social media marketing) has become a necessity rather than an indulgence.
 So it’s time to start thinking about innovation and integration to make your campaigns count.
 Take inspiration from these five fashion brands blazing the trail for unique and innovative digital marketing campaigns, and use integration to breathe life into your own marketing campaigns.

 At the forefront of social media innovation is sports brand Adidas, who constantly hit the right note with their campaigns.
 From lucrative sponsorship deals with sport stars that give Adidas the unique opportunity to connect sportspeople to their fans to an all-star World Cup campaign, Adidas are the front-runners in fashion on social media.